jmagman/flutter-wiki/Roadmap.md

 ## Release Channels and Cadence

-Flutter will continue to offer four “channels” from which developers can receive updates: master, dev, beta and stable, with increasing levels of stability and confidence of quality but longer lead times for changes to propagate.
+Flutter will continue to offer three “channels” from which developers can receive updates: master, beta and stable, with increasing levels of stability and confidence of quality but longer lead times for changes to propagate.
+Please note - dev channel has been retired.
+Refer to this [blog](https://medium.com/flutter/whats-new-in-flutter-2-8-d085b763d181) for more information.

-We release builds to the dev channel every few days, based on performing some additional testing.
+Dev channel is retired and is not updated.
 We plan to release one beta build each month, typically near the start of the month, and about four stable releases throughout the year.
 We recommend that you use the stable channel for apps released to end-users.
 For more details on our release process, see the [Flutter build release channels](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels) wiki page.

 # 2020